Selection for Verification

 - Household Resources Verification Group

-While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other four groups.
+While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other groups.
 The Financial Aid office will send a Verification Worksheet for your appropriate verification group to you at your permanent address.
 It is extremely important that you submit the information that is requested in your verification worksheet.

 Requesting A Tax Return Transcript